 Here are some of my baking picks from Amazon.
 Some really nice tartlet pans, a thickness rolling pin, pastry mat with measurements and a really cool book on French pastry!

-- 1 egg lightly beaten + 1 Tbsp. water (for brushing)
+- 1 egg beaten with 1 Tbsp water (for brushing)

 - Preheat oven to 375'F.